jpolton/Belize/Level-5)-Generate-Boundary-Conditions.md

-Now we need to install PyNEMO, this is a boss level!!
+Now we need to install PyNEMO

 First we need to install miniconda::